PhD student, Gary Clarke, shares his discovery of the revival of the 7” single vinyl while funding his studies

 The return to one of music’s earlier formats may be part of ‘Retromania’ (Reynolds, 2011) and pop culture’s addiction to the styles, sounds and appliances from the past.
 But the demand for 7” versions may be a sign of a shorter attention span.
 A desire for the short, radio version that’s on YouTube and Spotify – without the long build up or extended break.
 I work on a local radio station that only uses MP3 files.
 The station programme software does not permit the uploading of tracks longer than 6 minutes and automatically fades out tracks to accommodate the scheduled ad breaks.

-Gary Clarke is a part-time PhD student in the School of Education and Sociology, researching the formative influences, current concerns and experiences of defeat of the liberal-left in a Conservative/Brexit stronghold.
+Gary Clarke is a part-time PhD student in the School of Education, Languages and Linguistics, researching the formative influences, current concerns and experiences of defeat of the liberal-left in a Conservative/Brexit stronghold.
 Gary also works as an examiner for A Level Sociology, a revision support teacher and a club DJ.
 He is currently a volunteer at Vectis Radio, presenting a popular weekly Reggae Show and other programmes.
 He buys and sells a lot of vinyl records.